changetocoding/CSharpJames/Lesson03-linq.md

         }

 ```

-9. Lazily executed.
+- Lazily executed.
 Only executes when you need it to

+# Gottchas
+- Lazy vs eager loading - Only executes when you need it to
+- Enumerating twice (Example for.
+Break on % 4)

 # Yield return